 At this annual developer conference, Zuckerberg also announced a new planform called Camera Effects.
 He called for programmers to start building augmented-reality apps for this platform and announced the start of Beta testing.

 As you probably know, augmented reality efforts have flopped in the past.
 The most prominent failure was that of Google’s highly-promoted Google Glass.
 Also, after two years Microsoft’s Hololens project has not yet produced a finished product.

-In 2014 Facebook spent $2 billion on the purchase of Oculus, a leading players in the virtual reality arena.
+In 2014 Facebook spent 2 billion dollars on the purchase of Oculus, a leading players in the virtual reality arena.
 Mr. Zuckerberg has acknowledged that sales of virtual reality gear have been disappointing.
 However, he says that this purchase helped his company in their augmented reality quest.